crabalockerfishwife/3300proj2/README.md

 Currently hosted at http://smilniki.com/language (works best on Chrome and Safari)

-For data-driven web applications class at Cornell by Sofia Milnikiewicz, Pablo Llambias, and Karson Daecher
+For data-driven web applications class by Sofia Milnikiewicz, Pablo Llambias, and Karson Daecher

 Data and code sources: